dinguschan-owo/Helios/README.md

+GO USE GUST AT (https://github.com/nautilus-os/GUST)!!!!
+ITS HELIOS BUT BETTER, WITH NEARLY EVERY SINGLE ISSUE SOLVED!
+I LOVE YOU GUYS AND MY BEAUTIFUL COMMUNITY AND GUST IS THE MODERN REINTERPREATION OF HELIOS, REIMAGINED AND UPGRADED BY NAUTILUS LABS!!
+GO USE IT!!

-pwease checkout NautilusOS :3 it has Helios built in if u really wanna use it but it also has 2 other proxies n games and some other cool things https://github.com/nautilus-os/NautilusOS thx i love u
+also pwease checkout NautilusOS its pretty cool but not as cool as GUST :3 it also has Helios built in if u really wanna use it but it also has 2 other proxies n games and some other cool things https://github.com/nautilus-os/NautilusOS thx i love u